theophile-wallez/Better-Linar-to-Gitlab-MR-Integration/README.md

 <br />
 <br />

-> This extension does not currently work without it, some features should in the `v0.0.5` version.
+> This extension does **not** currently work without it, some features should in the `v0.0.5` version.

 ## 🙋‍♀️ How does it work?
 ### Getting the issues IDs

-The Linear issues IDs are retrieved by searching in the MR title for anything that matches this:
+The Linear issues IDs are retrieved by searching in the MR's title for anything that matches this:
 ```js
 const issuePattern = /[A-Za-z]+-\d+/g; // or <anything>-<anything>
 ```

-The issues IDs are then replaced by Linear links in the MR title.
+The issues IDs are then replaced by Linear links in the MR's title.

 ### Displaying issues' informations